I Have a Confirmed Exclusion What are my Options

 Overpayments can occur while billing a government healthcare program while working with an excluded party.
 The added danger is that failure to report an overpayment can result in a False Claims Act violation.
 Additionally, if a provider agreement with a private insurance company includes screening for exclusions, they may also charge for overpayments.
 However, they have no ability to issue CMPs and False Claim Act violations.

+III.
 Compliance Through Screening Employees, Vendors and Contractors

 Bottom line, providers must take action to ensure that they are not working with an excluded party.
 While there are many different sets of regulations from many different programs, best practices include: